 Costco is a behemoth in the consumer retail sector and benefits from economies of scale, an important advantage giving the business an edge in distribution and more negotiating power with suppliers.

-This quarter, Costco grew its revenue by 2% year on year, falling short of Wall Street's estimates.
-Looking ahead, the analysts covering the company expect sales to grow 7.27% over the next 12 months.
+This quarter, Costco grew its revenue by 6.2% year on year, and its $57.8 billion in revenue was in line with Wall Street's estimates.
+Looking ahead, Wall Street expects sales to grow 4.8% over the next 12 months, a deceleration from this quarter.

 Number of Stores

-When a retailer like Costco is opening new stores, it usually means that demand is greater than supply, and in turn, it's investing for growth.
-Costco's store count increased by 23 locations, or 2.77%, over the last 12 months to 853 total retail locations in the most recently reported quarter.
+When a retailer like Costco is opening new stores, it usually means it's investing for growth because demand is greater than supply.
+Since last year, Costco's store count increased by 24 locations, or 2.8%, to 871 total retail locations in the most recently reported quarter.

-Over the last two years, the company has generally opened new stores and averaged 2.69% annual growth in its physical footprint, which is decent and on par with the broader sector.
+Taking a step back, the company has generally opened new stores over the last eight quarters, averaging 2.7% annual growth in its physical footprint.
+This is decent store growth and in line with other retailers.
 With an expanding store base and demand, revenue growth can come from multiple vectors: sales from new stores, sales from e-commerce, or increased foot traffic and higher sales per customer at existing stores.

 Gross Margin & Pricing Power

-As you can see below, Costco has averaged a poor 12.3% gross margin over the last two years.
+Costco has poor unit economics for a retailer, leaving it with little room for error if things go awry.
+As you can see below, it's averaged a 12.3% gross margin over the last two years.
 However, when comparing its margin specifically to other non-discretionary retailers, it's actually pretty decent.
 That's because non-discretionary retailers have structurally lower gross margins as they compete to provide the lowest possible price, sell products easily found elsewhere, and have high transportation costs to move their goods.
 We believe the best metrics to assess these types of companies are free cash flow margin, operating leverage, and profit volatility, which take their scale advantages and non-cyclical demand characteristics into account.

 Earnings growth is a critical metric to track, but for long-term shareholders, earnings per share (EPS) is more telling because it accounts for dilution and share repurchases.